Manish-gos/DS_ASSIGNMENTS/README.md

 # DS_ASSIGNMENTS
-This repository having theory of programs and assignments
+This repository having theory of programming and assignments